-The Washington Post (WP), citing an unnamed diplomat, reported on October 6 that the Ukraine could be offered “more tangible steps” regarding its NATO Membership during the upcoming Summit.
+The Washington Post (WP), citing an unnamed diplomat, reported on October 6 that the Ukraine could be offered “more tangible steps” regarding its NATO Membership during the upcoming Ramstein Summit.

 Kyiv hopes for additional pledges of support during the conference on October 12, which will be held as the last meeting in this format prior to the U.S. Presidential election in early Novembre.